guilbaults/TrailblazingTurtle/docs/development.md

-A test and developpement environment using the local `uid` resolver and dummies allocations is provided to test the portal.
+A test and development environment using the local `uid` resolver and dummies allocations is provided to test the portal.

 To use it, copy `example/local.py` to `userportal/local.py`.
 The other functions are documented in `common.py` if any other overrides are needed for your environment.